-Reporting to the Regional Ecologist - North-west, the Wildlife Ecologist will be part of a team of ecologists responsible for implementing AWC's science program in the Kimberley (primarily for our contract with the Commonwealth Department of Defence - Yampi Sound Training Area [YSTA]), WA.
+Reporting to the Regional Ecologist - North-west, the Wildlife Ecologist will be part of a team of ecologists responsible for implementing AWC's science program in the Kimberley (primarily Charnley River-Artesian Range), WA.
 Key duties of the position include:

-- Conducting inventory and monitoring surveys. - Undertaking, or collaborating in, research addressing major knowledge gaps in conservation, taking advantage of the opportunities presented by AWC's scale and our integration of science and land management. - Managing a small team of AWC ecologists, interns and volunteers in the field - Working with Indigenous Rangers and Traditional Owners and Department of Defence employees and contractors. - Working in partnership with AWC land managers, partners and Traditional Owners, to deliver effective conservation.
+- Designing and conducting inventory and monitoring surveys. - Undertaking, or collaborating in, research addressing major knowledge gaps in conservation, taking advantage of the opportunities presented by AWC's scale and our integration of science and land management. - Managing a small team of AWC ecologists, interns and volunteers in the field to implement AWC's science program. - Working with AWC land managers to deliver effective conservation.
+As part of AWC's approach to conservation, the science team helps design, implement (as required) and report on strategies for the effective management of fire, feral animals, weeds and other threats - Working with Traditional Owners and Ranger Groups as required to scope, plan and implement surveys

-- As part of AWC's approach to conservation, the science team helps design, implement (as required) and report on strategies for the effective management of fire, feral animals, weeds and other threats. - Communicating AWC's science program to the Department of Defence, Indigenous partners, scientific community and to the public through publications, reports, presentations, participation in workshops, etc. - Assisting with AWC's communication and fundraising activities.
+- Communicating AWC's science program to our partners, Traditional Owners, the scientific community and to the public through publications, reports, presentations, participation in workshops, etc. - Assisting with AWC's communication and fundraising activities.